panrg/questions/draft-irtf-panrg-questions.md

 architecture, the control interfaces presented by the network and transport layers must also expose path properties to the application in a useful way, and provide a useful set of paths among which the application can select.
 Path selection must be possible based not only on the preferences and policies of the application developer, but of end-users as well.
 Also, the path selection interfaces presented to applications and end users will need to support multiple levels of granularity.
 Most applications' requirements can be satisfied with the expression path selection policies in terms of properties of the paths, while some applications may need finer-grained, per-path control.
+These interfaces will need to support incremental development and deployment of applications, and provide sensible defaults, to avoid hindering their adoption.

 The fourth question: how can interfaces to the transport and application layers support the use of path awareness?

 ## Implications of Path Awareness for the Data Plane

-In the current Internet, the basic assumption that at a given time t all traffic for a given flow will traverse a single path, for some definition of path, generally holds.
+In the current Internet, the basic assumption that at a given time all traffic for a given flow will traverse a single path, for some definition of path, generally holds.
 In a path aware network, this assumption no longer holds.
 The absence of this assumption has implications for the design of